zakattack9/WRaPiC/README.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v2.0.0/aio/deploy/recommended.yaml
 ```
 2) `kubectl proxy` to start the proxy forwarding traffic to the internal pod where the dashboard is running
-3) Use the command below to get the Bearer token needed to log into the dashboard; alternatively, a sample user with a coresspoding Bearer token can be created by following [this guide](https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md)
+3) Use the command below to get the Bearer token needed to log in to the dashboard; alternatively, a sample user with a corresponding Bearer token can be created by following [this guide](https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md)
 ```bash
 kubectl -n kube-system describe $(kubectl -n kube-system \
 get secret -n kube-system -o name | grep namespace) | grep token: